 Smart issued Php2,610 million and Php1,590 million perpetual notes on March 3, 2017 and March 6, 2017, respectively, under two Notes Facility Agreements dated March 1, 2017 and March 2, 2017, respectively.
 The transaction costs amounting to Php35 million were accounted as a deduction from the perpetual notes.
-Smart paid distributions amounting to Php236 million each as at December 31, 2020 and 2019.
+Smart paid distributions amounting to Php236 million as at December 31, 2021 and 2020.

 On July 18, 2017, Smart issued Php1,100 million perpetual notes, to RCBC, Trustee of PLDT's Redemption Trust Fund, under the Notes Facility Agreement dated July 18, 2017.
 The transaction costs amounting to Php5 million were accounted as a deduction from the perpetual notes.
-Smart paid distributions amounting to Php57 million each as at December 31, 2020 and 2019.
+Smart paid distributions amounting to Php57 million each as at December 31, 2021 and 2020.
 This transaction was eliminated in our consolidated financial statements.
+On January 18, 2022, Smart redeemed the Php1,100 million perpetual notes issued to RCBC at the relevant Redemption Price.

 On September 19, 2019, Smart issued Php4,700 million perpetual notes to DMPI under the Notes Facility Agreement dated September 16, 2019.
 The transaction cost amounting to Php35 million was accounted as a deduction from the perpetual notes.
-Smart paid distributions amounting to Php281 million and Php70 million as at December 31, 2020 and 2019, respectively.
+Smart paid distributions amounting to Php281 million each as at December 31, 2021 and 2020.
 This transaction was eliminated in our consolidated financial statements.

-Proceeds from the issuance of these notes are intended to finance capital expenditures.
+Proceeds from the issuance of these notes were used to finance capital expenditures.
 The notes have no fixed redemption dates.
 However, Smart may, at its sole option, redeem the notes.
 In accordance with PAS 32, Financial Instruments: Presentation, the notes are classified as part of equity in the financial statements.
 The notes are subordinated to and rank junior to all senior loans of Smart.